Aaron98990/ways-of-the-game/misconduct.md

 - [Abusive action.
 Grabbing an opponent's jersey and pulling them to your face is an abusive action.](https://youtu.be/2ybxt6CusMc?feature=shared&t=1130)
 - [Abusive action.
 Deliberately touching someone's asshole. ](https://reddit.com/r/soccer/s/KUxPZP36QU)
 - includes physical actions towards another person that are not violent conduct and don't involve excessive force but should be a send-off.
 This includes deliberately pulling an opponent's pants down, slapping an opponent's butt, pulling down someone by their hair, or kissing an opponent
-- intefering with the referee from showing a card or writing
+- intefering with the match offical from showing a card or writing or taking their equiptment
   - [Interfering with showing the card.](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)

 ### **Language**